uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

             :type  name: ``str``

-        .. automethod:: pyuaf.util.Status.hasOpcUaStatusCode
+        .. automethod:: pyuaf.util.Status.hasSpecificOpcUaStatusCode

-            Check if the Status object, besides a UAF status code, also contains an OPC UA status code (which can be gotten with :meth:`~pyuaf.util.Status.opcUaStatusCode`.
+            Check if the Status object, besides a UAF status code, also contains a specific OPC UA status code (which can be retrieved with :meth:`~pyuaf.util.Status.opcUaStatusCode`.

+            With "specific" we mean anything more than just OpcUa_Good, OpcUa_Bad, or OpcUa_Uncertain.

-            :return: True if the status object has an OPC UA status code.
+            :return: True if the status object has a specific OPC UA status code.
             :rtype:  bool

         .. automethod:: pyuaf.util.Status.opcUaStatusCode

-            Get the OPC UA status code (only relevant if :meth:`~pyuaf.util.Status.hasOpcUaStatusCode` is True!).
+            Get the OPC UA status code.

             :return: The OPC UA status code.
             :rtype:  ``int``